Why is Wellness Important?

 4. Take a Multivitamin

 A balanced diet helps you maintain good physical and mental health.
 However, busy adults are prone to making unhealthy meal choices or skipping meals altogether, so they may not get enough nutrients on a given day.
 Taking a multivitamin is an easy way to fill nutritional gaps in your eating pattern.
-New Chapter’s multivitamins are formulated for absorption with fermented nutrients and made with organic vegetables and herbs.
+New Chapter®’s multivitamins are formulated for absorption with fermented nutrients and made with organic vegetables and herbs.
 Need help remembering to take your vitamins?
 Try setting a phone alarm or getting a vitamin case.
+Make a habit of taking your vitamins at the same time every day.

 5. Stand Up Every 30 Minutes While Working

-It’s easy to forget to take breaks at work, especially when many employees are still working from home.
+It’s easy to forget to take breaks at work.
 However, frequent breaks can keep us focused and alert throughout the workday.
 Plus, studies show that sitting for too long can be detrimental to your health.
+For example, a researcher at Columbia University is studying the health impacts of sitting for long periods of time.
+They found an ”exercise snack” of walking for 5 minutes every half hour had health benefits.
 Here’s an easy tip: Stand up every 30 minutes while working.
-Stretch, go for a short walk, or take care of a small chore.
+Stretch, go for a short walk, or take care of a small task.
 If your schedule is completely booked, there are many stretches you can do right at your desk!
 Take time for yourself during your busy workday; your mind and body will thank you.

 6. Get Outside